clineamb/gulp-s3-upload/Readme.md

 Type: `object` + `function`

-#### onChange

-Type: `function`

-This function gets called with the S3 keyname as the first parameter if the uploaded file resulted in a change.

-#### onNoChange

-Type: `function`

-This function gets called with the S3 keyname as the first parameter if the uploaded file did not result in a change.

-#### onNew

-Type: `function`

-This function gets called with the S3 keyname as the first parameter if the uploaded file is a new file in the bucket.

-**NEW IN 1.3**

 Upon reviewing an issue with `metadataMap` and `manualContentEncoding`, a standard method for mapping each `s3.putObject` param was created.
 For now, `metadataMap` and `manualContentEncoding` are still available, but they will be depricated in the next major version (2.0).

 Each property of the maps option must be a function and must match the paramter being mapped.
 The files' `keyname` will be passed through (keep in mind, this is after any `keyTransform` calls).
 The function should return the output S3 expects.
 [You can find more information and the available options here](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#putObject-property).